 A relentless and powerful defensive end whose ferocious play in the trenches was fundamental to the Denver Broncos' Super Bowl 50 championship defense.

-Derek Wolfe played football with a recognizable snarl, a blue-collar force on the defensive line who set a violent tone from the first snap.
-A standout at Cincinnati, he entered the NFL with the Denver Broncos and immediately became a fixture, known for his strength against the run and an underrated ability to pressure the quarterback from the interior.
-Wolfe's game was built on physicality and endurance, often battling through injuries to anchor the defensive front.
-His peak coincided with the Broncos' defensive golden era; his relentless effort alongside Von Miller and the 'No Fly Zone' secondary was instrumental in dismantling the Carolina Panthers in Super Bowl 50.
+Derek Wolfe anchored the Denver Broncos' defensive line during their Super Bowl 50 victory, helping dismantle the Carolina Panthers with relentless interior pressure.
+A standout at Cincinnati, he entered the NFL with the Broncos and immediately became a fixture, praised for his strength against the run and an underrated ability to pressure the quarterback from the interior.
+Wolfe's game was built on physicality and endurance, often battling through injuries.
+His peak coincided with the Broncos' defensive golden era; his effort alongside Von Miller and the 'No Fly Zone' secondary was instrumental in that championship.
 After eight punishing seasons in Denver, he finished his career with a stint in Baltimore, retiring as a player whose contributions were deeply valued by teammates and coaches for their consistency and sheer toughness.

 1981–1996